 Each interface can be one of the following types:

-Mgmt—Use management interfaces to manage application instances.
-They can be shared by one or more logical devices to access external hosts; logical devices cannot communicate over this interface with other logical devices that share the interface.
+Mgmt—Use to manage application instances.
+These interfaces can be shared by one or more logical devices to access external hosts; logical devices cannot communicate over this interface with other logical devices that share the interface.
 You can only assign one management interface per logical device.
-For information about the separate chassis management interface, see Chassis Management Interface.